EbrahimKaram/Lebanese-Villages-List/README.md

 latin to IPA
 then compare the IPA's of both

+# How to Contribute
+Simply download /English List of districts.
+Arabic names of districts 2.0.xlsx and create a column with your name.
+Put a one on all the villages that you edit

+Then just email me or edit the excel straight here

 ## Other ideas
 Probably perform a transliteration
 Look into the following